 First you need to apply for the course you want to go on.
 The Advice Centre will be able to help you find the right course just for you.
 You can make an appointment on 01772 225522.

 The minimum amount you can borrow is £300 and you can borrow up to the total cost of your tuition fees.
 If you choose, you can borrow part of the fees and pay the rest yourself.
-The College allows you to pay the cost of some courses in installments.
-For further details, email: firstname.lastname@example.org.
+The College allows you to pay the cost of some courses in instalments.
+For further details, email: email@example.com.

 Yes.
 Once you have completed your course you will be eligible to apply for more Advanced Learner Loans to help you progress in your studies.
 You can apply up to a total of four loans.